 If you’re cycling, you have a lovely ride ahead of you – following the lines of the Tukituki River towards the coast.
 It’s an equally nice drive, of course.

 Beach House wines were founded by local fella Chris Harrison – known for Roosters Brewhouse amongst other things – and using the considerable talents of Bryce Edmonds – see our Zaria wine reviews here – to help with the wine.
 We’ve reviewed their Gewurztraminer here > https://winefolio.co.nz/?p=1459.
 Try their trophy winning Riesling if you can track one down.

 Head into Te Awanga, and at 86 Clifton Road, Elephant Hill was one of the first Cellar Doors in New Zealand to be created around the concept of a vineyard restaurant.
-Unfortunately it was also one of the high profile names that closed during the COVID-19 lockdowns.

 At 194 Clifton Road you’ll find the rather wonderfully rustic “Red Shed” of Clearview estate, established by one of Hawke’s bay’s legends Tim Turvey, with Helma van den Berg, in the late 1980s, taking over the historic original Vidal no.2 vineyard.